 “Refugees do not have the luxury of social distancing,” says Bob Kitchen, who is leading the IRC's COVID-19 response.
 “But we can promote safety in camps by increasing the supply of fresh water, and the number of hand-washing stations, infection control points and public health communications.
 This is where the IRC comes in.”

 What is the IRC doing to fight the coronavirus?

-The IRC has launched a global response to the coronavirus pandemic, with a focus on reaching the most vulnerable people where we work.
+The IRC's global response to the coronavirus pandemic focuses on reaching the most vulnerable people where we work.

 For our country programs and offices across the world, we have created a real-time risk categorization index and response plan.
 This is paired with ongoing efforts to keep staff and communities safe with the proper knowledge and supplies while delivering lifesaving care.

 These are just a few of the things the IRC is doing to respond to COVID-19:

 - Continuing to provide essential health care services to refugees and displaced people